kingofthewinds/MultiwayMergeSort/README.md

 (the page size being at 4 kilobytes)

 #Building and Execution
-To build, use the makefile with the following commend : make mws Then to execute, you need to supply three parameters in the following order :
+1. To build, use the makefile with the following commend : make mws
+2. Then to execute, you need to supply three parameters in the following order :
-1. Item 1
-2. Item 2
-3. Item 3
    * Item 3a
    * Item 3b